rackspace/runway/docs/source/installation.rst

 Version Locking with Pipenv
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In your project's directory, execute ``pipenv install runway``.
+In your project's directory, execute ``pipenv install r4y``.
 This will:

 #.
 Update (creating if missing) a ``Pipfile`` file with your project's Runway
    dependency